 Audiologists can identify the source of your balance problem, and this gives you a diagnosis by a physician.
-Once diagnosed, patients may be referred to a specially trained physical therapist who provides balance and vestibular rehabilitation.
+Once diagnosed, patients may be referred to a specially trained vestibular therapist who provides balance and vestibular rehabilitation.

-Scripps physical therapists have special certifications in balance and vestibular therapy to create customized treatment plans for their patients that include:
+Scripps physical therapists have special certifications in balance and vestibular physical therapy to create customized treatment plans for their patients that include:

 - Head and eye vestibular rehabilitation exercises

 - Gait and balance training to improve walking ability and prevent falls

 - Reconditioning, flexibility and strength exercises to improve general activity

 - Positional head movements to eliminate or control symptoms